-'Hear Me By Any Means Necessary' — Charlottesville Is Forced To Redefine Civility
+'Hear Me By Any Means Necessary': Charlottesville Is Forced To Redefine Civility

-'Hear Me By Any Means Necessary' — Charlottesville Is Forced To Redefine Civility
+'Hear Me By Any Means Necessary': Charlottesville Is Forced To Redefine Civility

 Charlottesville city government was upended after a woman was killed and others injured in a car attack by a white supremacist in 2017.
-White nationalists had targeted Charlottesville for a "Unite The Right Rally" after the town decided to take down a Confederate statue, part of it's reckoning with a fraught racial history.
+White nationalists had targeted Charlottesville for a "Unite The Right Rally" after the Virginia town decided to take down a Confederate statue, part of its reckoning with a fraught racial history.

 Local authorities faced harsh criticism for not preventing the bloodshed.
 Within a year, the city's police chief, manager, attorney and spokesperson were all gone.
-And city council chambers became the venue for angry and hurt residents to demand accountability.
+And City Council chambers became the venue for angry and hurt residents to demand accountability.

-As once marginalized voices amp up calls for change, the council continues to wrestle with the question of just what public discourse should look like after the tragedy.
+As once-marginalized voices amp up calls for change, the council continues to wrestle with the question of just what public discourse should look like after the tragedy.

-"It's been brutal for people," says Councilman Mike Signer, who was mayor at the time.
+"It's been brutal for people," says council member Mike Signer, who was mayor at the time.
 "One of the places to express that is in your city council."

-Signer struggled to maintain order as people in the gallery would shout down speakers, and use other disruptive tactics including crinkling water bottles.
+Signer struggled to maintain order as people in the gallery would shout down speakers and use other disruptive tactics including crinkling water bottles.
 "Like nothing I'd ever experienced," Signer says.

 "There has been a lot of very strong emotion expressed in our chambers by people who are deeply traumatized," Signer says.
 "How do you have that happen when you also need to do the public's business?"

-As mayor in 2017, Signer's answer was to enforce rules – the standard Robert's Rules of Order — and then some ground rules for how long people could speak, and prohibitions on heckling, harassment, or foul language.
+As mayor in 2017, Signer's answer was to enforce rules – the standard Robert's Rules of Order — and then some ground rules for how long people could speak and prohibitions on heckling, harassment or foul language.
 In other words, he sought to pursue civility.

 Just what is civility?